mailgun/documentation/source/api-stats.rst

  ================= ============================================================
  Parameter         Description
  ================= ============================================================
  event             The type of the event.
-For a complete list of all events writen
+For a complete list of all events written
                    to the log see the `Event Types`_ table below.
 (Required) start             The starting time.
 Should be in :rfc:`2822#page-14` or unix epoch format.
 Default: 7 days from the current time.